-The program's first-time Self-Study Report (or a program's renewal Self-Study Report, in the case of an accredited program seeking to renew its accreditation), Peer Review Report, and Written Response to the Peer Review Report are forwarded to the Commission on the Accreditation of Early Childhood Higher Education Programs for review and deliberation.
-The Commission issues an Accreditation Decision Report with one of six decisions: Accredited, Accredited with Conditions, Accredited with Probation, Not Accredited, Accreditation Expired, and Accreditation Revoked.
+The program's first-time or renewal Self-Study Report, Peer Review Report, and Written Response to the Peer Review Report are forwarded to the Commission on the Accreditation of Early Childhood Higher Education Programs for review and deliberation.
+The Commission issues an Accreditation Decision Report with one of six decisions: Accredited, Accredited with Conditions, Accredited with Probation, Not Accredited, Accreditation Expired, or Accreditation Revoked.
 In rare cases, the Commission may defer making a decision on a program; in those situations, the program will be notified regarding next steps and the timeline for a decision.